asiyeturedi/Android/README.md

 # Android
-android application projects using java
+android application projects using java and kotlin